 How To Find Estate Sales

 Sometimes estate sales are listed on Craigslists, Facebook Marketplace, your local paper, or street signs the day of, but most of the time I search on EstateSales.net.
 Click over to the site, enter your zip code, and this handy dandy resource spits out all the estate sales currently scheduled in your area.
 Because I live in the Chicagoland area, there are usually 50 plus listings every weekend.
 If you live in a more rural area, there may only be a few estate sales in your search results.
-Click on the listing that sounds interesting to get a sneak peek of what’s for sale, the address, and hours.
+Click on the listing that sounds interesting to get a sneak peek of what’s for sale, the address, and the hours.

 After reviewing the sneak peek images, if the sale REALLY looks amazing, here’s what you’re going to do.